-Samples of dealership website traffic in the last 30 days.
+(some samples of dealership website traffic in last 30 days)

 However, when exploring Google Trends, you can see that the interest in either the big three domestics or the import brands have decreased starting from March 8th and have lost ~15-20% in consumer interest in searching for these makes.

 (Big 3 Search Trends)

 (Imports Search Trends)